pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/crummey-trust-template.md

 ## ARTICLE V: MERGER PROVISION

-### Section 5.1: Merger into Dynasty Trust
+### Section 5.1: Merger into Legacy Trust

-When the Beneficiary reaches age 25, this Trust shall merge into the [DYNASTY TRUST NAME], and the Beneficiary's interest shall be held in a sub-trust of The Enterprise Trust.
+When the Beneficiary reaches age 25, this Trust shall merge into the [Legacy TRUST NAME], and the Beneficiary's interest shall be held in a sub-trust of The Enterprise Trust.

 **Merger Date**: The merger shall occur on the Beneficiary's 25th birthday, or as soon as practicable thereafter.